markbaaijens / rpmusicserver

 Backup

 You can make a backup of all the data contained in your RPMS-server.
 You have the choice for a full, server-based backup.
 Or a remote backup, where your backup contains basically the data/user-part of RPMS.
+A proper backup is the basis for disaster recovery.

 Server-based backup

-The advantage of the server-based (local) backup is that the resulting backup is a identical copy of the data-disk, making it very easy to switch in case of a disaster.
+The advantage of the server-based (local) backup is that the resulting backup is an identical copy of the data-disk, making it very easy to switch in case of a disaster.
 The disadvantage is that you have to have local access to the server (Pi) for attaching the backup-disk.

-This backup will be done to a dedicated backup-disk, connected to the Pi it self, thus a server-based backup.
+This backup will be done to a dedicated backup-disk, connected to the Pi itself, thus a server-based backup.

 Viewing backup-data on the usbbackup-disk

 In case of a server-based backup, your backup will be made to a separate backup-disk.
-You can view the data on this disk, either online or offline.
+You can view the data on this disk, either online or offline:

 Remote backup